-D3.4.
-Elaboration of a general protocol to deliver simplified models for geothermal installations which allows to manually fix the variable parameters that should not be included in the simplified model.
-In both cases, the variable parameters not included were set to the median value of their Monte Carlo simulations with the function's argument fixed_mode= FixedParamMode.MEDIAN.
-For the EGS category, simplifiedModel() was used so that a combination of evalf() and round_expression() was then necessary to display the model equation with numbers up to the third digit only.
+The simplified models can be generated in two alternative ways: either automatically using sobol\simplify\model() where only the variable parameters explaining a certain threshold of the variance, set by default to 80% in lca\algebraic, are kept, or using simplifiedModel() which allows to manually fix the variable parameters that should not be included in the simplified model.
+In both cases, the variable parameters not included were set to the median value of their Monte Carlo simulations with the function's fixed mode= argument FixedParamMode.MEDIAN.
+For the EGS category, simplifiedModel() was used so that a combination of evalf() and round expression() was then necessary to display the model equation with numbers up to the third digit only.

-Figure 3 - Performance of the reference LCA model for EGS compared to the simplified models derived for two of the ILCD 2018 impact categories.
+Figure 22 - Performance of the reference LCA model for EGS compared to the simplified models derived for two of the ILCD 2018 impact categories.
 Blue represents the distribution of the reference LCA model results and orange of the simplified models b) Validation of the simplified models with literature